US Treasury Undersecretary for Terrorism on Bitcoin, Banks, AML and Regulation

 - The long-term viability of digital currencies depends upon whether the financial crime risks associated with it can be controlled.

-- The chief concerns in respect of digital currencies and illicit finance include terrorist financing, drug trafficking, sanctions avoidance, money laundering and these concerns are not theoretical, as evidenced by the Liberty Reserve and Silk Road prosecutions.
+- The chief concerns in respect of digital currencies and illicit finance include terrorist financing, drug trafficking, sanctions avoidance, money laundering and these concerns are not theoretical.

 - The anonymity of digital currency transactions makes it somewhat difficult for financial institutions to comply with anti-money laundering laws.